pradyneo/rian/README.md

-# ReactWebpackBabel
+# Rian

-This is a boilerplate code repository for creating a React webapp with Webpack and Babel.
+This website is of Rian Neog.